Continuous Glucose Monitor Needle

 People with diabetes often use a FreeStyle Libre sensor to monitor their blood sugar levels.
 The sensor is a small, round, adhesive device that is placed on the back of the arm.
 The sensor monitors blood sugar levels and sends data to a receiver that the person with diabetes wears on their belt or in their pocket.

-See also Sugar Test Without Needle
+See also Impossible Test Find The Needle

 The FreeStyle Libre sensor has been shown to be effective in monitoring blood sugar levels.
 However, some people have reported that the sensor hurts when it is first applied.